Jamazi4/bimcat/notes.md

 to check:

 - if I need to update redux state
-- if it will work on account creation (might be to quick)
+- if it will work on account creation (might be too quick)